engn33r/DeFi-Risk-Modelling-Awesome/README.md

 # DeFi Risk Modelling Awesome

 This repository is a compilation of DeFi cryptoeconomic research and risk modelling research.
-The economics of lower level blockchain design, such as block production, is out of scope of this repository.
+The economics of lower level blockchain design, such as block production and MEV, is mostly out of scope of this repository.

 ## Papers